It’s finally happened:

 As Gregory Wilpert writes for Venezuela Analysis:

 “According to the reform, the right to being informed would be suspended during a state of emergency, which implies that censorship may be used in such situations (art.
 337).
 The rationale for this is that the April 2002 coup attempt was based on manipulating the media to fabricate events that ended up justifying the coup.
-A state of emergency, according to Chavez supporters, would have to take such a course of events into account.
+A state of emergency, according to buy tramadol supporters, would have to take such a course of events into account.
 Contrary to most news reports, though, the state of emergency still includes the right to defense, to a trial, to communication, and not to be tortured.
 This is more than one can say for the current situation in the U.S., where the president has the authority to arrest people without due process, according to the recently passed Military Commissions Act.”

 In the end, after the referendum was voted down by a thin margin of the Venezuela people, Chávez responded with a mere “oh well.”

 As Ezra Klein wrote on his blog at the time, changes to the constitution meant to bring the nation closer to being a totalitarian state “do not, in fact, fail by two percent.
-And when they do, the dictator does not, in fact, say, ‘I congratulate my adversaries for this victory.
+And when they valium online the dictator does not, in fact, say, ‘I congratulate my adversaries for this victory.
 For now, we could not do it.’ ”